| |

 inquisition, if there was a suspicion of heresy in their See.

-But these episcopal inquisitions were found to be inadequate
+But these Episcopal inquisitions were found to be inadequate

 for the task.